fubar2/aus_senate/README.md

 WA data has a division name with a "-" in it and I'd chosen that as the comment character for pd.read_csv.
 Replaced that with skiprows=[1,] to drop that stupid second header row of dashes.

+todo: test if a transposition involves a first preference - that is not an ignorable error?

 22 March

 Added detection of preference strings with hamming distance = 1 or where a simple transpostion accounts for